-ALF received overwhelmingly negative reviews upon release and is often cited as being one of the worst Master System games in existence.
-Lead programmer Kevin Seghetti has admitted that the game was poor, being only 20 years old at the time with only Monopoly as development experience.
-While the source code is reportedly far better than that of Monopoly, virtually all sections of the game were rushed to meet deadlines.
-Seghetti has suggested that as he felt the ALF TV show was bad too, the game is at least in line with the source material.
+ALF received overwhelmingly negative reviews upon release, and is often cited as one of the worst games released for the Sega Master System.
+Lead programmer Kevin Seghetti has, in good humor, agreed with this evaluation.
+Being only twenty years old at the time, and with only a single previous game as development experience (Monopoly), his inexperience compounded upon the fact that virtually all sections of the game were notably rushed to meet deadlines.
+Seghetti has suggested that, as he felt the ALF television series was just as bad, its Sega Master System counterpart is at least in line with its source material.

 - Main article: ALF/Magazine articles.

 |Sega Retro Average|

 ROM dump status